Alchemist (video game)

-Alchemist is an action-adventure game for the ZX Spectrum and released by Imagine Software in 1983.
-The player controls an alchemist who can shape-shift into a golden eagle.
+Alchemist is an action-adventure game that was released in 1983 by Imagine Software for the ZX Spectrum.
+The player controls an alchemist who can shapeshift into a golden eagle.

 Alchemist was developed by Ian Weatherburn and Paul Lindale and was Imagine's first action-adventure.
 It was the first piece of software to be released on a gold-coloured cassette and box.